iainmckay/docker-phpstorm/README.md

 * PHP 5.6
 * composer

+There is a PHP7 based container in the [`php7`](https://github.com/iainmckay/docker-phpstorm/php7) branch.

 ## Running

 To launch PhpStorm we need to provide the current display and your X11 socket.
 You can launch PhpStorm with the following command: